What is PCI-DSS? ↑ Back to top

 Do I need to be PCI-DSS Compliant? ↑ Back to top

-If, however, you are taking payments off site by using a gateway that uses its own servers to take payments (PayFast, PayPal Standard, etc.), you are not transmitting card data and do not need to take steps to comply.
-If you are not comfortable about becoming PCI Compliant, use a gateway which handles PCI for you.
+If, however, you are taking payments off-site by using a gateway that uses its own servers to take payments (Stripe, PayPal Payments, etc.) and you are not collecting, transmitting, or processing cardholder data, PCI-DSS is not applicable to you.